yuweizhou3/FeasibilityRecycleObs/README.md

 4. Decide the correlation between constraints.
 Modify the following variables from function `read_chol_matrix()`.
   * Choose the desired input file `cholMatrix_rhoX.txt`, where X is the correlation between each pair of constraints.
-  * Depending on the number of constraints considered, choose the corrent number of inputs for variable `chol_matrix` (comment out unnecessary variables).
+  * Depending on the number of constraints considered, choose the correct number of inputs for variable `chol_matrix` (comment out unnecessary variables).

 5. Decide the variance configuration between constraints.
 Modify variable `system_info[i]` from function `configuration()` (line 382).
 We set `system_info[i]=1,2,3` for CV, IV, DV, respectively.